-If you’re preparing for any kind of a trip on a boat, whether you’re a continuous cruiser, paddler or holiday maker, you can make sure your journey goes without a hitch by using our website to plan your journey.
+If you’re planning any kind of a trip on a boat, whether you’re a continuous cruiser, paddler or boating holiday maker, make sure your journey goes without a hitch by using our website to plan your journey.

-You can use our interactive maps to help plan your route and find all sorts of information about the waterways you’ll be travelling on, from how many locks you’ll have to pass through to the location of tunnels, visitor moorings and water points.
+You can use our interactive maps to help plan your route and find all sorts of information about the waterways.
+From how many locks you’ll have to pass through to the location of tunnels, visitor moorings and boating facilities such as water points.

 If you’re using our maps and you see a marker with a number in it, this means that there is more than one entry at this location.
-You can either click on it to see a list or zoom in further to see the entries separately.
+Either click on it to see a list or zoom in further to see the entries separately.

 If you spot any incorrect information when you're looking at our maps please use our online map correction tool to let us know about it.

-You can also sign up to receive alerts via email.
-Every time a new stoppage or advisory notice is added to the waterways you’ve selected, we’ll send you an email to tell you all about it.
+You can also sign up to get email alerts.
+Every time a new stoppage or advisory notice is added to the waterways you’ve selected, we’ll send you an email to tell you about it.

-Strong stream warnings tell you about conditions which may affect navigation, such as increased river flows or variable heights in water level.
+Strong stream warnings tell you about conditions that may affect navigation, such as fast river flows or variable heights in water levels.

 Our Drought page explains what happens to our waterways in unusually hot spells.
 If there are restrictions you'll be able to see where on our national drought map on these pages.
 You can also find out how you can help us save water in the canals while you're boating.